canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 As an Ubuntu Advantage for Infrastructure customer, you are entitled to the following benefits and services with respect to the [Nodes](#term-node) attached to your subscription.

-When an Ubuntu Advantage subscription is attached to a physical host running a [Supported Hypervisor](#term-hypervisor), it covers the same services for all Ubuntu guests on that host.
+When an Ubuntu Advantage subscription is attached to a physical host running a [Covered Hypervisor](#term-hypervisor), it covers the same services for all Ubuntu guests on that host.

 1. Self-service customer care portal and knowledge base.
 Knowledge base access will be widely granted to all necessary personnel.
 A specific number of designated personnel will also be entitled to raise support issues.
 2. Landscape Management.
 Landscape SAAS systems management is included with all support offerings, unless otherwise noted.
 RBAC for designated personnel will be under your control.